JackAWatt/kata/docs/lists/README.md

-# This is a work in progress and some things might be in the wrong places.
+# This is a work in progress and some things might be out of place.